-3.7 Computation cost evaluation
+3.9 Computation cost evaluation

+We compare the computation cost of our scheme to previous schemes in table 3.
 Because exclusion-OR operation requires very few computation, and the SHA operation can be bounded in a constant time.
 These computational costs usually be neglected consistering.
-We make a comparison of the computation cost with other related schemes in Table 2.
+Thus, we make a comparison of the computation cost with other related schemes in Table 3.
 In spite od the cost of Yang's scheme are minimun.
 However their scheme cannot satisfy the complete security requirements.
-At user side, The cost of our scheme (2 T{mod} +2 T{em} +3 T{eo} +5 T_h) is almost equal to Kim's scheme (2 T{mod} +2 T{em} +3 T{eo}).
-At server side, our scheme is higher, but we supported a password change phase, achieved the mutual authentication and complete secure requirements.
+At user side, The cost of our scheme $(2 T{mod} + 1 T{em} + 5 T{eo} + 4 T_h)$ is almost equal to Kim's scheme (2 T{mod} +2 T{em} +3 T{eo}).
+At server side, our scheme is higher, but we supported a password change phase and achieved the mutual authentication and complete secure requirements.
 In general, our scheme is superior to previous schemes.